 This course ties the scientific thought with the theological thought.
-It establishes points of similarity and aspects recognized based on the investigation.
+It establishes points of similarity and aspects recognized on the basis of the investigation.
 It establishes the utilities and limits of psychology in the analysis of human behavior.

 PS4445 Faith Based Approaches to Clinical Intervention